giellalt/dict-sms-mul/00readme.txt

 5. What the heck is 's' as pos value?

-6. Pos values should be aligned to those from GT.
+6. POS values should be aligned to those from GT prp => pr